Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluating the UAP in the Digital Space

-Figure~\ref{fig:digital-a} shows that the WERs calculated for the UAPs are dramatically higher than the WERs for the the random perturbations.
-Therefore, we can conclude that the UAPs limit the ability of the ASR model to transcribe the audio samples.
-We note that the UAPs were trained using the LibriSpeech dataset yet evaluated on the Project Debater dataset (i.e., a completely different dataset).
-Therefore, the results obtained are satisfactory for unknown data, such as the data used in our experiments.
-Moreover, the results presented in Figures~\ref{fig:digital-b} and~\ref{fig:digital-c}, which show the perturbations' effect on the topic detector, show that for $\delta_{150}$, the topic detector can correctly identify less than $20\%$ of the topics; for $\delta_{200}$, it drops to less than $10\%$; and for $\delta_{300}$ and $\delta_{400}$, the UAPs impair the ability of the system to output the correct topic list.
-Therefore, a UAP with an amplitude constraint greater than or equal to 150 is sufficient for fooling the surveillance system.
+\fig{digital-wer} shows that the WER calculated for the UAPs are dramatically higher than the WER for the random perturbations.
+The UAPs are trained using the LibriSpeech dataset but are evaluated on the Project Debater dataset; thus we can conclude that the UAPs limit the ability of the ASR model to transcribe the unknown audio samples.
+Moreover, the results in \fig{digital-ppl95} and \fig{digital-ppl8}, which reflect the perturbations' effect on the topic detector, show that the UAPs fool the entire system.
+For $\delta_{150}$, the topic detector can correctly identify less than $30\%$ of the topics; for $\delta_{200}$, it drops to less than $20\%$; and for $\delta_{300}$ and $\delta_{400}$, it drops to $0\%$.
+Hence, when adding $\delta_{300}$ or $\delta_{400}$ to each of the samples in the Project Debater dataset, the topic detector fails to detect even one topic that exists in both the clean and perturbed topic lists.
+The Recall@10 results presented in \fig{digital-recall} support those findings.
+Furthermore, the PPL results show that when the Eavesdropper uses a higher confidence threshold to avoid false alerts, preserving the conversation's privacy becomes an easier task for the Speaker.
+Therefore, knowledge about the Eavesdropper's system configuration can be used to choose the best $\lambda$ value.

-As shown in Figure~\ref{fig:digital}, an increase in the amplitude of the UAP results in a decrease in the surveillance system's ability to output the correct topic list.
-However, a higher amplitude causes a greater distortion, resulting in more background noise, and thus limits the Listener's ability to understand the content of the conversation.
+As shown in \fig{digital}, an increase in the amplitude of the UAP results in a decrease in the surveillance system's ability to output the correct topic list.
+However, a higher amplitude causes greater distortion, resulting in more background noise, and thus limits the Listener's ability to understand the content of the conversation.
 Therefore, this tradeoff should be considered when the Speaker is crafting the UAP.
 As a solution, the Speaker can control the conversation's privacy level by using multiple UAPs with different amplitude constraints.